mozilla-ai/lumigator/README.md

 > uses SQLite for this purpose.

 > [!NOTE]
-If you want to evaluate against LLM APIs like OpenAI and Mistral, you need to set the appropriate environment variables: `OPENAI_API_KEY` or `MISTRAL_API_KEY` or `DEEPSEEK_API_KEY`.
+If you want to evaluate against LLM APIs like OpenAI/Mistral/Deepseek, you need to set the appropriate environment variables: `OPENAI_API_KEY` or `MISTRAL_API_KEY` or `DEEPSEEK_API_KEY`.
 Refer to the [troubleshooting section](https://mozilla-ai.github.io/lumigator/get-started/troubleshooting.html#tokens-api-keys-not-set) in our documentation for more details.